lshannon/spring-cloud-data-flow-setup/README.md

 Next we perform the following steps:

-0. Register maven repos
+1. Register maven repos
-1. Register the sources
+2. Register the sources
-2. Register the sinks
+3. Register the sinks
-3. Register the processors
+4. Register the processors
-3. Create a simple test stream
+5. Create a simple test stream

 The command to register maven is:
 - cf set-env luke-dataflow-server MAVEN_REMOTE_REPOSITORIES_REPO1_URL https://repo.spring.io/libs-snapshot

-The commands to registers the sources, sinks and processors is handled by Spring Cloud Dataflow App Starters.
+The commands to registers the sources, sinks and processors handled by Spring Cloud Dataflow App Starters.
 Simply execute the command from dataflow:

-Once the shell is connected, a command file can be executed like this.

 ```shell
 dataflow> app import http://bit.ly/Bacon-RELEASE-stream-applications-rabbit-maven